Changissnz/selfinterest/README.md

 of expression is the raw material for the key, unformed until activity by the human being into outward forms perceivable by others.
-The phrasemes as-is and what-is, denoted by such common words, are fascinating because they are large in the breadth of their communicable meaning.
+The phrasemes as-is and what-is, denoted by such common words, are fascinating because they are large in the breadth of communicable meaning on them.
 As-is is the understanding through knowledge that is information gathered from perceiving the object, in conjunction with the output from the decision to accept background information, from previous time spans and with details cognitively weighted